-Water- and evaporatively-cooled CACs and HPs are generally more efficient than air-cooled equipment.
+Water- and evaporatively-cooled CUACs and HPs are generally more efficient than air-cooled equipment.
 Water-cooled air conditioners can be used effectively in any type of environment, while evaporatively-cooled air conditioners are most effective in hot-dry climate regions.
 CUACs and HPs are rated by their cooling capacity (in Btu/hr), which represents the amount of heat that an air conditioner or heat pump can remove from an enclosed space per hour.
 One “ton” of cooling capacity is equal to 12,000 Btu/hr.